 “There are many things that you could do before your child even gets formally diagnosed.
 First is to start the gluten-free, casein-free, sugar-free diet!
 That seems to just really help across the board.
 At least 75% of the children benefit from this diet taking the gluten and the dairy out.
 We feel the enzyme DPP-4 isn't working really well in these kids… So when the parents remove these foods the kids can start talking more, responding, and being more present.
 Diet is something that parents can do on their own before even getting an evaluation by a medical doctor.”

 — Dr. Karima Hirani, Los Angeles, California, USA

 “Great question and we do get this quite a bit…

 First, I think the next thing is to remove all of your cleaning agents and just go to natural cleaning agents… Your cleaning agents, whether it be your soaps you wipe down stuff for the toilets, the bathrooms, dishes, getting all of these as we talk about toxins out of the house is really, really important.

-Second, for a child who's had numerous and numerous infections and treated with antibiotics, I would check to see if your child is constipated.
-We've got to get the poop out and using natural remedies can help the the bowels move a whole lot easier.
+Second, for a child who's had numerous infections and treated with antibiotics, I would check to see if your child is constipated.
+We've got to get the poop out and using natural remedies can help the bowels move a whole lot easier.
 If diarrhea is present, we have to get that evaluated to make sure that they don't have a form of inflammatory bowel disease but that is rare.”

 — Dr. Jerry Kartzinel, Irvine, California, USA